This is the ultimate WordPress SEO checklist.

 Why?
 Because users often click the “Back” button in their browser before reading the content.

-If your competitor has an ugly site, that results in more Back clicks and so it gets devalued.
+If your competitor has an ugly website, that results in more Back clicks and so it gets devalued.

-If users like your site, they’ll stay stay more and Google rewards you for it.
+If users like your website, they’ll stay stay more and Google rewards you for it.

 Step 32: Investigate » Find content on the 1st page of Google with poor ratings.